FaustoC/rtfam/docs/martell/cunning ploy and cavalry maneuver.md

 # How does Cunning Ploy interact with Cavalry maneuver?

-If you use **Cunnin Ploy**  when you activate a Cavalry unit, do you get to do the Cavalry maneuver?
+If you use **Cunning Ploy**  when you activate a Cavalry unit, do you get to do the Cavalry maneuver?

 :::warning[Need an FAQ]